vgyani/credit_card_consumer_complaints/README.md

 ** We want for each product and year that complaints were received, the total number of complaints, number of companies receiving a complaint and the highest percentage of complaints directed at a single company.

-For the purposes of this project, all names, including company and product, should be treated as case insensitive.
+For the purposes of this project, all names, including company and product, have been treated as case insensitive.
 For example, "Acme", "ACME", and "acme" would represent the same company.

 ## Output